UhhhAaron/SaladBind/README.md

 ## About

-**This application is not affiliated with Salad Technologies.** It is made by community members.
+**This application is not affiliated with Salad Technologies.** It is made by Vukky Limited, for the entire Salad community.

 BIND-ing the good features from other projects together! (and fucking nuking the bad ones)